opensearch-project/documentation-website/_analyzers/token-filters/hunspell.md

 # Hunspell token filter

 The `hunspell` token filter is used for stemming and morphological analysis of words in a specific language.
-This filter leverages Hunspell dictionaries, which are widely used in spell checkers.
+This filter applies Hunspell dictionaries, which are widely used in spell checkers.
 It works by breaking down words into their root forms (stemming).

-The Hunspell dictionary files are automatically loaded at startup from `<OS_PATH_CONF>/hunspell/<locale>` directory.
-For example `en_GB` locale should have at least one `.aff` file and one or more `.dic` files in directory `<OS_PATH_CONF>/hunspell/en_GB/`.
+The Hunspell dictionary files are automatically loaded at startup from the `<OS_PATH_CONF>/hunspell/<locale>` directory.
+For example the `en_GB` locale must have at least one `.aff` file and one or more `.dic` files in the `<OS_PATH_CONF>/hunspell/en_GB/` directory.

-These files can be downloaded from [LibreOffice dictionaries](https://github.com/LibreOffice/dictionaries)
+You can download these files from [LibreOffice dictionaries](https://github.com/LibreOffice/dictionaries).

 ## Parameters